 Article authored by Qualigence CEO & founder Steve Lowisz

-With the Black Lives Matter movement taking the national spotlight, there’s been a renewed conversation around D&I among leaders, HR teams and recruiters.
+In the wake of the Black Lives Matter movement, there’s been a renewed conversation around D&I among leaders, HR teams and recruiters.

-While it’s amazing that people are talking about diversity, there are a few things I feel are often missing from the conversation.
+While it’s amazing that more people are talking about diversity, there are a few things I feel are often missing from the conversation.

 I’ve studied diversity from a HR, recruiting and overall business perspective for years.
 The business case for diverse teams is overwhelming.

 Unfortunately, many times approach D&I from a short-sighted perspective.
 Allow me to explain.

 1) Look at it From a Realistic Perspective

 One of the biggest mistakes companies make is setting goals that are too ambitious when it comes to diversity.